joshua-zingale/masters-project/report/report.md

 ## Code Repository Management

 All code was (and is) stored in a GitHub repository^[[https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master](https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master)].
-The repository was configured with protections on the master branch to prevent commit pushes.
+The repository was configured with protections on the master branch to prevent commit pushes and only to permit merges after a rebase onto the master branch.
 The repository was moreover configured with Continuous Integration (CI) to run Pyright, Ruff, and the unit tests against every pull request and after each merge.
 This prevented the team members from writing to the master branch directly.
 Instead, each team member had to submit a pull request to satisfy his sprint objectives.
 All pull requests were reviewed both by the CI and the team manager before being accepted or rejected.
 This paradigm upheld code maintainability by catching problematic code before others' work built upon it.

+The requirement for all merges to be rebased against the master branch was to guarantee a linear Git history, which can make certain repository maintenance and debugging easier.
+Moreover, this requirement was set in place to force the student developers to grow their knowledge of git.

 ## Sprints